 Why You'll Love This Recipe:

-- With less than 5 minutes prep and a 30 minute almost hands-free slow simmer time, this can be made even on your busiest day.
+- With less than 5 minutes of prep and a 30-minute almost hands-free slow simmer time, this can be made even on your busiest day.

-- Use this quick Napoli sauce recipe to reduce food waste by using soft and overripe fresh tomatoes – see recipe notes below.
+- You can also use this quick Napoli sauce recipe to minimize food waste by using soft and overripe fresh tomatoes – details in recipe notes below.

-- This tomato based sauce can be used make cheap easy meals on a budget - see our section on “What To Make With Napoli Sauce” for some great ideas.
+- This homemade pasta sauce can be used to make cheap easy meals on a budget - see our section on “What To Make With Napoli Sauce” for some great ideas.

 Ingredients In This Recipe

-However, if all you have is whole canned tomatoes, these can be roughly chopped before adding to the pot or just crush in the pan before cooking.
+However, if all you have is whole canned tomatoes, these can be roughly chopped before adding to the pot or just crushed in the pan before cooking.

 Onion - use a large brown onion.